 If your problem relates to reasonable durability of goods, deliveries, warranties or non-conformity of goods or services, you can download an information kit which will guide you through the process.

 For any other consumer subject, please contact us to speak to an officer.
 This person will be able to ask you specific questions in connection with your problem in order to provide you with proper guidance and a complete reply.
-According to the situation, the officer may provide you with tools to help you assert your rights regarding:
+Based on the situation, the officer may provide you with tools to help you assert your rights regarding:

-- repair of household appliances and electronic devices, or automobile repair;
+- the repair of household appliances and electronic devices, or automobile repair;

 - itinerant sales (door-to-door);